“I accidentally left the gas stove on without a flame!”

 - To help keep small children and/or seniors with dementia or Alzheimer’s safe we recommend the use of safety knobs on your gas stove.

-- Clean the stove burners and grates at least once a week by soaking them in warm soapy water.
+- Clean each burner cap and the grates of your gas cooktop at least once a week by soaking them in warm soapy water.
 Use a toothpick to remove any debris in the burner’s holes.

-- If you detect a gas smell but did not leave your stove on, leave the house immediately.
-Once outside, use your cell phone to contact your local gas company to report the incident.
+- If you detect a natural gas smell but did not leave your stove on, leave the house immediately.
+Once outside in the fresh air and at a safe distance away, use your cell phone to contact your local gas company to report the incident.

 - Familiarize yourself with the safety manuals that come with your natural gas appliance.
 If you don’t have the printed manual you can contact the manufacturer or search for it on the Internet.